aridjayarecipes/cutesrecipes.web.app/content/post/2092-steps-to-prepare-ultimate-zarda.md

 - " Ashrafi Green Red Tutti Frutti"
 - " Dry fruits Chopped almonds Raisin Coconut"
 recipeinstructions:
-- "First, take water in a pot add Water, Cinnamon Stick, Bay leaf, Star anise, Green cardamom, Cloves &amp; add yellow, red, green food colour with water."
+- "First, take water in a pot add Water, Cinnamon Stick, Bay leaf, Star anise, Green cardamom, Cloves & add yellow, red, green food colour with water."
 - "When water is boiled, add rice and cook them completely.
 Then take rice out in a strainer and drain the water."
 - "First heat ghee in a pan.
 When ghee is heated, add crack green cardamoms."
 - "Fry it 2 mins then, add boiled rice and also sugar to the rice and mix."
 - "When sugar is dissolved, turn the flame high so that sugar water is dried."
 - "Do not move ladle repeatedly; it will break the rice."
-- "When rice water is dried &amp; rice cooked completely, add Rose essence, Ashrafi, almonds, pistachios, chopped coconuts, and now place for dam (Now cook at low flame).
+- "When rice water is dried & rice cooked completely, add Rose essence, Ashrafi, almonds, pistachios, chopped coconuts, and now place for dam (Now cook at low flame).
 Very tasty zarda sweet rice is ready."
 categories:
 - Recipe
 tags: